szerhusenBC/jwt-spring-security-demo/README.md

 ## About
 This is a demo for using **[JWT (JSON Web Token)](https://jwt.io)** with **[Spring Security](https://spring.io/projects/spring-security)** and
 **[Spring Boot](https://spring.io/projects/spring-boot)**.
-This solution is based on the code base from the [JHipster Project](https://www.jhipster.tech/).
+I completely rewrote my first version.
+Now this solution is based on the code base from the [JHipster Project](https://www.jhipster.tech/).
 I tried to extract the minimal configuration and classes that are needed for JWT-Authentication and did some changes.

 ## Requirements
 This demo is build with with Maven 3.6.x and Java 11.